ibm-cloud-docs/assistant/skill-search-add.md

     ![Shows the Title, Shortdesc, and url fields have been selected and the preview search card is populated with information from those fields](images/search-skill-configure-fields.png)

     As you add field mappings, a preview of the search result is displayed with information from the corresponding fields of your data collection.
-This preview lets you see what gets included in the result that will be returned to users.
+This preview lets you see what gets included in the search result response that will be returned to users.

 1. Draft different messages to share with users depending on the successfulness of the search.